Index Spread Betting Strategy

 For a short position, the requirements should of course be reversed: the price has to be below the cloud, the Chinkou Span must be below the price 26 periods ago, the price must be below the red Tenkan-Sen, and the Tenkan-Sen must be below the Kijun-Sen.

-Index Spread Betting Strategy – Case Study
+Strategy Case Study

 Strategy Application